benoit-pierre/plover/windows/README.md

 For installing all the required dependencies, you can use:

-`python -m pip install -c requirements_constraints.txt -r dev-requirements.txt`
+`python -m pip install -r requirements.txt`

 ## Development helpers